Shrestha upsets Cahill while Hochul, Delgado prevail in Dem primaries

-The dust finally settled last night after one of the most bruising Hudson Valley primary contests in recent memory and voters in Ulster and Dutchess County will be practicing pronouncing the last name of Sarahana Shrestha, the Nepalese born graphic designer, who emerged as the victor, to represent the Democratic party line for the 103rd district in the New York State Assembly.
+The dust finally settled last night after one of the most bruising Hudson Valley primary contests in recent memory and voters in Ulster and Dutchess County will be practicing pronouncing the last name of Sarahana Shrestha, the Nepalese born graphic designer and environmental activist, who emerged as the victor, to represent the Democratic party line for the 103rd district in the New York State Assembly.

 Unofficial results have Shrestha defeating incumbent Democratic assemblyman Kevin Cahill by a count of 7702 to 7173.
 According to Ulster County Elections Commissioner Ashley Dittus, early voting totals are included and there are only 123 ballots to left to count.
 “There really isn’t any way in a realistic sense for this race to change,” said Dittus, shortly after 11 p.m. primary night.